MrLeeHub2006/TPS2311FM_MoyaMartin/README.md

 ------------------------------------------------------------------------------------------

 ### Playground: FROM y LEFT JOIN en SQL

 ### WHERE

+Es la sentencia que nos ayuda a juntar y mostrar datos o duplas, ya sea una fecha, numero, texto Es el uso de la division o las limitaciones o filtros en una consulta
+   ### /*Filtros de diferentes formas*/
+    SELECT *
+    FROM categoriass
+    WHERE id <50;

+        SELECT *
+    FROM categoriass
+    WHERE id >50;

+            SELECT *
+    FROM categoriass
+    WHERE id =50;

+        SELECT *
+    FROM categoriass
+    WHERE estatus = 'activo';

+        SELECT *
+    FROM categoriass
+    WHERE estatus = 'inactivo';

+       SELECT *
+	FROM categoriass
+    WHERE estatus != 'activo';

+    /*Traer lo que le pido (LIKE)*/
+           SELECT *
+    FROM categoriass
+    WHERE titulo LIKE '%escandalo%' ;

+    SELECT *
+    FROM categoriass
+    WHERE titulo LIKE 'escandalo%' ;

+    SELECT *
+    FROM categoriass
+    WHERE titulo LIKE '%roja' ;

+    SELECT *
+    FROM categoriass
+    WHERE fecha_publicacion >'2025-01-01' ;

+    SELECT *
+    FROM categoriass
+    WHERE fecha_publicacion  BETWEEN '2023-01-01'AND '2025-12-31' ;

+    SELECT *
+    FROM categoriass
+    WHERE id  BETWEEN '50'AND '60' ;

+    SELECT *
+    FROM categoriass
+    WHERE YEAR(fecha_publicacion) BETWEEN '2023' AND '2024';

+    SELECT *
+    FROM categoriass
+    WHERE MONTH(fecha_publicacion) ='04';
+    /*Entre una fecha y otra*/
+    /*/Filtros*/

+Para que no sea igual a activo es !=(Que no sean el dato que le doy )

+%%(significa traeme la palabra que yo le pudo que traiga)

 ### Utilizando la sentencia WHERE nulo y no nulo

+  para consultar los valores nulos (Qie no tienen valores), si no que es un valor vacio, se busca con una snetencia particular. valores NOT NULL donde se usan los contraints
+  /*Valores nulos*/
+    SELECT *
+    FROM categoriass
+    WHERE usuario_id IS NULL;

+    SELECT *
+    FROM categoriass
+    WHERE usuario_id IS NOT NULL;

+        SELECT *
+    FROM categoriass
+    WHERE usuario_id IS NOT NULL
+    AND estatus ='activo'
+    AND id <50
+    AND categoria_id =2
+    AND YEAR (fecha_publicacion)= '2025';

+    /*/Valores nulos y no nulos*/
 ### Playground: Filtrando Datos con WHERE
 ### GROUP BY
+SELECT estatus, COUNT(*) categoriass_quantily
+FROM categoriass
+GROUP BY estatus;

+SELECT YEAR(fecha_publicacion) AS post_year, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY post_year;

+SELECT MONTHNAME(fecha_publicacion) AS post_month, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY post_month;

+SELECT estatus, MONTHNAME(fecha_publicacion) AS post_month, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY estatus, post_month;
+Agrupar varios datos de informacion en una misma tabla

 ### ORDER BY y HAVING
+ SELECT  *
+ FROM categoriass
+ ORDER BY fecha_publicacion DESC;

+  SELECT  *
+ FROM categoriass
+ ORDER BY titulo ASC;

+   SELECT  *
+ FROM categoriass
+ ORDER BY titulo DESC;

+   SELECT  *
+ FROM categoriass
+ ORDER BY usuario_id ASC;

+   SELECT  *
+ FROM categoriass
+ ORDER BY usuario_id DESC;

+ SELECT  *
+ FROM categoriass
+ ORDER BY fecha_publicacion ASC;

+ SELECT  MONTHNAME(fecha_publicacion) AS post_month, estatus, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY estatus, post_month
+ORDER BY post_month;

+ SELECT  MONTHNAME(fecha_publicacion) AS post_month, estatus, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+WHERE categoriass_quantify >1 /*ERROR NO SE USA */
+GROUP BY estatus, post_month
+ORDER BY post_month;

+SELECT  MONTHNAME(fecha_publicacion) AS post_month, estatus, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY estatus, post_month
+HAVING categoriass_quantify >1
+ORDER BY post_month;

+SELECT  MONTHNAME(fecha_publicacion) AS post_month, estatus, COUNT(*) AS  categoriass_quantify
+FROM categoriass
+GROUP BY estatus, post_month
+HAVING categoriass_quantify >2
+ORDER BY post_month;

+CONOCIMIENTO DEL ASC Y DESC ASENDIENTE Y DESCENDIENTE.
+DEPENDIENDO DEL USO QUE UNO QUIERA.

 ### Playground: Agrupamiento y Ordenamiento de Datos
 ### El interminable agujero de conejo (Nested queries)
 ### ¿Cómo convertir una pregunta en un query SQL?